-The system proposed are of a type that is expected by the TRMP in the Special Domestic Wastewater Disposal Area (SWADI), being capable of treating wastewater to at least 'secondary standard'.
+The system proposed is of a type that is expected by the TRMP in the Wastewater Management Area (WMA), being capable of treating wastewater to at least 'secondary standard'.

-Secondary treatment systems generally are "aerated systems" which operate using a septic tank followed by a second chamber, in which air is injected through the wastewater by a blower system.
+The secondary treatment system proposed is an "aerated system" which operates using a septic tank followed by a second chamber, in which air is injected through the wastewater by a blower system.
 This aeration chamber oxygenates the wastewater and provides conditions for the growth of aerobic bacteria that treat the wastewater.
-Other types of secondary treatment, such as vermiculture systems, gravel beds and mounds are also available and produce wastewater of a similar standard.
+(Other types of secondary treatment, such as vermiculture systems, gravel beds and mounds are also available and produce wastewater of a similar standard.)